 Most donated organs come from registered organ donors, or people whose immediate family members agree that they become a donor.
 Less commonly, liver transplantation involves a living donor, often a friend, family member or stranger, whose fabric is suitable to the patient.

 Typically, surgeons only perform a liver transplant, when all other treatment options are excluded.
-However, a liver transplant is the second most common type of transplant surgery after renal transplantation, and since 1988 more than 157 000 people were operated on in the United States.
+However, a liver transplant is the second most common type of transplant surgery after renal transplantation, and since 1988 has been operated on more than 157,000 people in the United States.

 Only 7,100 liver transplants were performed in 2015, and 600 of these operations were carried out for persons aged 17 years or younger.